Skip to main content

 stream plugins

-stream plugins are invoked after the MIME tree is ready but before the first byte is sent.
-You can:
+stream plugins run after the MIME tree is fully built but before any bytes are sent to the transport.
+At this stage you can:

-• Pipe the output through additional Transform streams via mail.message.transform()
+• Pipe the output through additional Transform streams using mail.message.transform()

-Editing mail.data at this stage usually has no effect unless your custom transport explicitly reads the changed property.
+Modifying mail.data at this stage usually has no effect because the MIME tree has already been built from it.
+The exception is if your custom transport explicitly reads properties from mail.data.

 const { Transform } = require("stream");